bcgsc/ntSynt-viz/README.md

 ### Usage
 ```
-usage: plot_gggenomes.py [-h] --blocks BLOCKS --fais FAIS [FAIS ...] [--name_conversion NAME_CONVERSION] [--tree TREE] [--target-genome TARGET_GENOME] [--normalize]
+usage: ntsynt_viz.py [-h] --blocks BLOCKS --fais FAIS [FAIS ...] [--name_conversion NAME_CONVERSION] [--tree TREE] [--target-genome TARGET_GENOME] [--normalize]
                      [--indel INDEL] [--length LENGTH] [--seq_length SEQ_LENGTH] [--keep KEEP [KEEP ...]] [--centromeres CENTROMERES] [--haplotypes HAPLOTYPES]
-                         [--prefix PREFIX] [--format {png,pdf}] [--scale SCALE] [--height HEIGHT] [--width WIDTH] [--no-arrow] [--ribbon_adjust RIBBON_ADJUST] [-f] [-n]
+                     [--prefix PREFIX] [--format {png,pdf}] [--scale SCALE] [--height HEIGHT] [--width WIDTH] [--no-arrow] [--ribbon_adjust RIBBON_ADJUST] [-f]

-Generate a ribbon plot to visualize ntSynt synteny blocks
+                     [-n]

+Visualizing multi-genome synteny

 optional arguments:
   -h, --help            show this help message and exit

 required arguments:
-  --blocks BLOCKS       ntSynt synteny blocks TSV
+  --blocks BLOCKS       ntSynt-formatted synteny blocks TSV
   --fais FAIS [FAIS ...]
                         FAI files for all input assemblies.
 Can be a list or a file with one FAI path per line.

 main plot formatting arguments:
   --name_conversion NAME_CONVERSION
                         TSV for converting names in the blocks TSV (old -> new).
 IMPORTANT: new names cannot have spaces.
-If you want to have spaces in the final ribbon
+If you want to have spaces in the
-                        plot, use the special character '_'.
+                        final ribbon plot, use the special character '_'.
 All underscores in the new name will be converted to spaces.
   --tree TREE           User-input tree file in newick format.
 If specified, this tree will be plotted next to the output ribbon plot, and used for ordering the
                         assemblies.
-The names in the newick file must match the new names if --name_conversion is specified, or the genome file names in the synteny blocks
+The names in the newick file must match the new names if --name_conversion is specified, or the genome file names in the
-                        input file otherwise.
-If not specified, the synteny blocks will be used to estimate pairwise distances for the assembly ordering and associated
+                        synteny blocks input file otherwise.
+If not specified, the synteny blocks will be used to estimate pairwise distances for the assembly
-                        tree.
+                        ordering and associated tree.
   --target-genome TARGET_GENOME
                         Target genome.
-If specified, this genome will be at the top of the ribbon plot, with ribbons coloured based on its chromosomes and (if applicable)
+If specified, this genome will be at the top of the ribbon plot, with ribbons coloured based on its chromosomes and (if
-                        other chromosomes normalized to it.
+                        applicable) other chromosomes normalized to it.
 If not specified, the top genome will be arbitrary.
   --normalize           Normalize strand of chromosomes relative to the target (top) genome in the ribbon plots
   --centromeres CENTROMERES
                         TSV file with centromere positions.
-Must have the headers: bin_id,seq_id,start,end. bin_id must match the new names from --name_conversion or the
+Must have the headers: bin_id,seq_id,start,end. bin_id must match the new names from
-                        assembly names if --name_conversion is not specified. seq_id is the chromosome name.
+                        --name_conversion or the assembly names if --name_conversion is not specified. seq_id is the chromosome name.
   --haplotypes HAPLOTYPES
-                        File listing haplotype assembly names: TSV, maternal/paternal assemblies separated by tabs.
+                        File listing haplotype assembly names: TSV, maternal/paternal assembly file names separated by tabs.
   --no-arrow            Only used with --normalize; do not draw arrows indicating reverse-complementation

 block filtering arguments: